ePages-de/epages-devportal/_posts/2018/2018-03-07-why-your-first-meaningful-paint-matters.md

 * Combine multiple font files into one when using variable fonts
 * Use the font-display property.
 It doesn’t change the loading time but changes how the pages are rendered while the font is loading.

+If you want to dive deeper than my key points, check the related links or have a look at the [conference videos](https://smashingconf.com/london-2018/).

+## Don't panic

+For me the conference was an information explosion and I often asked myself: How shall I make this happen?
+You don't need to do this on your own!
+It's definitely a team challenge and there are many potential ways to tackle this topic.

-After getting to know all these techniques and tools, I can't wait to check which one is best for us.
+I can't wait to check which technique is best for us.
 But the aim is clear: Optimize the performance of our software and create an even better user experience for our users.
 And of course, I will start with the definition of our first meaningful paint 😉.